 - Working with the Lawyers’ Insurance Association of Nova Scotia (LIANS), contribute to the Fraud Alerts service and LIANSWERS to ensure information is accurate and timely;

 - Working with the Society’s communications team, contribute to InForum newsletter with timely and relevant practice advice and resources;

 - Maintaining a Practice Resource database on the Society’s website;

 - Supporting Society committees, working groups and other projects relating to practice support and MSELP;

 - Liaising with counterparts nationally to identify best practices and develop practice supports;

 - Assisting with other Society work as required.

 Requirements, Skills, and Assets

-- Ability to analyze situations, discern issues, and communicate empathetically with people who have concerns and require assistance
+- Ability to analyze situations, discern issues and communicate empathetically.

 We offer a competitive salary based on qualifications and experience, a complete health and dental benefit package, a retirement savings program and flexible work options.